 Each Board Member and District Employee shall complete annually an Ethics Compliance Form.
-The name of the form is called; Affidavit Acknowledgement and Receipt of Ethics Policy for STFD#8.
+The name of the form is called; Affidavit Acknowledgement and Receipt of Ethics Policy for St. Tammany Parish Fire District #8.
+These forms shall be kept on file either in hard copy or digitally with each Board Member and District Employees annual ethics training certificate.